lightfeed/extractor/README.md

 main().catch(console.error);
 ```

-### Using Markdown Input
+### Extracting from Markdown

-You can also extract structured data directly from markdown:
+You can also extract structured data directly from Markdown string:

 ```typescript
 const result = await extract({